Terms & Conditions

 2.5 All payments of Course Fees must be in UK Pounds Sterling.

-2.6 All bank charges incurred by the College in connection with the processing of any Course Fees or shall be reimbursed by the Student/Agent without delay.
+2.6 All bank charges incurred by the College in connection with the processing of any Course Fees shall be paid by the Student/Agent or shall be reimbursed by the Student/Agent without delay.

 2.7 If the Course Fee is not received by the Due Date, the College shall be entitled to charge the Student interest at the rate of 5% per annum above the base rate of HBoS on the balance outstanding until payment is made in full.